 When our ECS system is in alignment with our other bodily systems, we feel at our best.
 When we are injured or sick, however, our ECS kicks into overdrive to bring our body back to a steady, operating state.

 Our Endocannabinoid System and CBD

 Now that we know what “ECS” stands for, let’s talk about what the ECS does.
 The ECS is a human system that exists regardless of whether or not we ingest or apply cannabis.
 Our ECS naturally produces cannabis-like molecules in our body that CBD, in turn, can help control and maintain.

 The cannabis plant has more than 100 compounds that belong to a group of molecules known as cannabinoids.
 CBD and THC are both a part of this significant class of molecules.

 - The “CBD” acronym stands for Cannabidiol.

 Historically, people have associated all of the cannabinoids within the marijuana plant as causing the stereotypical “high” effect.
 What studies have discovered, however, is that it's the THC, specifically, that causes this psychoactive effect.
 THC triggers the body’s CB1 receptors -- most of which are concentrated in the brain-- therefore causing the high effect we associate with the plant.

 On the other hand, CBD plant extract does not cause a "high" because it has no affinity with our brain's CB1 receptors.
-CBD’s purpose is to bond with our ECS’ natural cannabinoid receptors -- hence why CBD and the endocannabinoid system work so well together!
+CBD’s purpose is to bond with our ECS’ natural cannabinoid receptors — hence why CBD and the endocannabinoid system (what ECS stands for) work so well together!
 CBD stimulates the ECS system and promotes homeostasis, helping to keep our body's systems supported and in balance.